Read about the History of Our Great Emblem | IAI Past Presidents | Locations of Past Annual Conferences

 During the 1930s the Association's membership dwindled as a result of the Great Depression.
 It was during this period of time, however, that the IAI established a close relationship with the FBI.

 In 1942 IAI elected its first woman President -- Marie M. Grott (Superintendent of the Indiana State Bureau of Identification, at Indianapolis).
-Since then, eight other women have held the office of President.
+Since then, several other women have held the office of President.

 In 1945 the annual conference was canceled because the United States government restricted travel as part of a wartime conservation effort.